JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 ### **CONCLUSION ABOUT THE PROJECT**

-This is my first project about data analysis using Excel.
-The skills I've showcased is just a the surface level of what a real data analyst can do.
-But this will serve as my stepping stone to improve my analysis in the future.
-I would to hear your reactions and comments to my analysis, either bad or good will help a lot to my progress.
-I'm planning to upload more projects here about datas using SQL, Python, Excel, Power BI, and other data related tools.
+This is my first project on data analysis using Excel.
+The skills I've showcased is just a the surface level of what a real data analyst can do, but this will serve as a stepping stone to improve my analytical skills in the future.
+I would appreciate hearing your reactions and comments on my analysis—whether positive or constructive criticism, both will help me progress.
+I also plan to upload more projects here related to data using SQL, Python, Excel, Power BI, and other data-related tools